wanghongjuan/ocf-realsense-demos/README.md

 ### Setup OCF Server Test Environment on Arduino 101
 1. Please follow this [instruction](https://github.com/01org/zephyr.js/blob/master/README.md#getting-started) to setup the environment on host and board Arduino 101(A101).
+* Tips: The ZJS OCF API has been extended to support multiple resource registrations with [this commit](https://github.com/01org/zephyr.js/commit/5d1674a724ba202bf966a4b2b66d50f80a0acb78), ZJS version 0.3 and below won't work with the script in folder ocf-server, you should either remain on the master branch or checkout the branch for version 0.4 or above once it’s available, we recommend you use the commit that is validation

 2. Please refer to this [guidance](./ocf-servers/README.md#setting-up-the-hw) to setup the sensors on this board